Avast SecureLine VPN

 We’ll cover this in more depth in a separate article, but Netflix and other streaming content providers don’t offer all shows and movies in all countries, not because of their own agendas but because of the copyright holders.
 A show’s distributor may have given one network exclusive rights in a particular country, so they can’t sell Netflix the rights to show it there as well.
 Netflix is obliged to block it from anyone in that country.

-A VPN can allow you to choose which country it appears you are in, which may help you bypassing Netflix’s filter.
+A VPN can allow you to choose which country it appears you are in, which may help you bypass Netflix’s filter.
 So, since January 2016, they’ve been proactively trying to block VPNs, and have had a fair amount of success.

 This is a concern—not just if you want to access another country’s shows, but even if you just use a VPN to enhance your security.
 Netflix will try to block all VPN traffic, even if you just want to access local shows.
 When using Avast SecureLine, your Netflix content also has to go through the VPN.
 Other VPN solutions provide something called “split tunneling”, where you can decide what traffic goes through the VPN and what doesn’t.

 So you need a VPN that’s able to access the streaming services you use, like Netflix, Hulu, Spotify, and the BBC.
 How effective is Avast Secureline?
 It’s not bad, but not the best.
-It has servers in many countries, but only four are “optimized for streaming”—one in the UK, three in the US.
+It has servers in many countries, but only four are “optimized for streaming”—one in the UK, and three in the US.

 I tested whether I could access Netflix and the BBC iPlayer (which is only available in the UK) while Avast SecureLine VPN was enabled.

 Streaming Content from Netflix

 Notice the different ratings for “The Highwaymen” depending on the location of the server I had accessed.
 You may find that Netflix does block you from a certain server.
 Just try another one until you’re successful.